PEtab-dev/PEtab/doc/documentation_data_format.rst

 - ``initializationPriorParameters`` [STRING, OPTIONAL]

-  Prior parameters used for sampling of initial points for optimization, separated by a semicolon.
+  Prior parameters used for sampling of initial points for estimation, separated by a semicolon.
 Defaults to ``lowerBound;upperBound``.
   The parameters are expected to be in linear scale except for the ``parameterScale`` priors, where the prior parameters are expected to be